 On the other hand, opponents such as Crook and Sverrisson (1999), Smith (1985) and Solnick (1996), counter that local government's lack of human, financial and technical resources, and greater propensity to corruption and elite capture, will prevent it from providing effective public services under decentralization, regardless of whether they are "tailored" or not.
-In a series of three studies of local government in Africa, Ellis, Kutengule and Nyasulu (2003), Ellis and Mdoe (2003) and Ellis and Bahiigwa (2003), find that decentralization will likely depress growth and rural livelihoods by facilitating the creation of new business licenses and taxes that stifle private enterprise (Malawi), and propagate rent-seeking behavior down to the district and lower levels, so helping to entrench rural poverty, instead of solve it (Tanzania and Uganda).
+In a series of three studies of local government in Africa, Ellis, Kutengule and Nyasulu (2003), Ellis and Mdoe (2003) and Ellis and Bahiigwa (2003), find that decentralization will likely depress growth and rural livelihoods by increasing business regulations and taxes that stifle private firms (Malawi), and propagate rent-seeking behavior down to the district and lower levels, so helping to entrench rural poverty, instead of solve it (Tanzania and Uganda).

-Similarly, Bahiigwa, Rigby and Woodhouse (2005) and Francis and James (2003) show that decentralization in Uganda has not led to independent, accountable local governments, but rather to their capture by elites, and hence to the failure of decentralization as a tool for poverty reduction.
+Similarly, Véron et al. (2006) use evidence from India to show that when upward ties of accountability (e.g. to a political party) are weak, horizontal accountability structures can degenerate into networks of corruption manipulated by "community" actors.
+Francis and James (2003) and Bahiigwa, Rigby and Woodhouse (2005) argue that decentralized governments in Uganda, often captured by local elites, are not independent or accountable to voters, and so are not useful tools for poverty reduction.
 Samoff (1990) asserts that decentralization reforms around the world have mostly failed, and finds the evidence on responsiveness strongly negative.
-Slater (1989) supports this position with an example from Tanzania, where decentralization did not serve the interests of the poor, but rather allowed a militarized autocracy to penetrate a deeper into the countryside.
+Slater (1989) supports this position with an example from Tanzania, where decentralization did not serve the interests of the poor, but rather allowed a militarized autocracy to penetrate deeper into the countryside.
 Akin, Hutchinson and Strumpf (2005) find that decentralization in Uganda led local governments to invest less in public goods, and more in publicly financed private goods.
 And Asthana (2003) finds that decentralization of water provision decreased efficiency, raising costs and lowering asset utilization.

 If this short review makes for frustrating reading, so too do the longer ones.
 A broad international survey of local government reforms carried out in 1983 (Rondinelli et al.) finds that decentralization has seldom, if ever, lived up to expectations, at least partly because most countries implementing reform experienced serious problems of implementation.
-Twenty-one years later, Shah, Thompson and Zou (2004) review the empirical studies and find that decentralization as in some cases improved service delivery, corruption and growth, but in other cases worsened them.
-The lack of progress is striking.
+Twenty-one years later, Shah, Thompson and Zou (2004) review the empirical studies and find that decentralization has in some cases improved service delivery, corruption and growth, but in other cases worsened them.
+Our lack of progress in understanding decentralization is striking.

 What most of these studies have in common is that they are national-level studies of one or more countries.
 Few take municipalities or localities as their unit of analysis, and fewer still attempt to unlock the black box of local government decision-making in order to understand why some local governments perform well and others badly.
-A major exception to this is Faguet (2007), who examines local government effectiveness in two extremes of municipal performance.
+One exception is Faguet (2007), who examines local government effectiveness in two extremes of municipal performance.
 Our paper most resembles his, only deeper.
 Faguet explains municipal performance in terms of economic and civic actors operating within a political structure.
 Our analysis takes account of these factors, but then goes deeper - to the social and cultural factors operating beneath the level of formal structure.
 But before we can enter into this analysis, we must introduce Saturia and Rajnagar.